billerickson/Genesis-Title-Toggle/readme.txt

 == Changelog ==

+= 1.3 =
+* Updated the metabox library to latest version

 = 1.2.3 =
 * The fix in 1.2.2 didn't make it for some reason, so re-patching it.